null

 Standard spring bars — correct for most watches.
 If your watch came with conventional spring bars and you are fitting a CNS strap, standard bars in the correct lug width will work.

 Quick release 1.75mm — the most practical upgrade.
-If you change straps frequently, quick release bars eliminate the tool entirely and make the process of swapping straps genuinely fast.
-Compatible with most sport and dress watches.
+If you change straps frequently, quick release bars eliminate the tool entirely.
+Compatible with most sport and dress watches including 20mm and 22mm references.

-Quick release 1.45mm — if quick release 1.75mm bars do not fit securely in your lug holes, the slimmer 1.45mm is the correct choice.
-Typically needed on watches with thinner, tighter lug constructions.
+Quick release 1.45mm — if 1.75mm bars do not fit securely in your lug holes, the 1.45mm is the correct choice.
+Typically needed on watches with thinner, tighter lug constructions — often 18mm dress references and ladies' watches at 16mm.

-Fat spring bars — if your standard spring bars fit but feel loose or allow the strap to move laterally on the lug, fat bars fill the lug hole properly and create a secure, stable fit.
+Fat spring bars — if your standard spring bars fit but feel loose or allow the strap to move laterally on the lug, fat bars fill the lug hole properly.

 Frequently Asked Questions